 In November 2019 we hosted at DKE a work visit by the Ministry of Economic Affairs on AI and KE@Work.

-In December 2019 we started the Mathematics Centre Maastricht (MCM).
+In December 2019 we founded the Mathematics Centre Maastricht (MCM).

 In August 2020 I was the main speaker for the Summer School on Game Theory, organized by the Dutch Platform for Mathematics, with sessions in Amsterdam and Eindhoven.
 Please find an impression by two participants here.